SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

    **Error report**

-   - if the degree is too large:
+   - If the degree is too large:

      -- error code: :c:enum:`DEGREE_OVERFLOW`